 Bitcoin Mitigating Attacks

-It is true that Bitcoin is the most secure cryptocurrency.
-It provides security at multiple levels of the protocol.
+Bitcoin is the most secure cryptocurrency, which provides security at multiple levels of the protocol.
 It is often rendering sustained sophisticated attacks.
-In this section, we will look various types of probable attacks in the Bitcoin system.
+In this section, we are going to look at various types of probable attacks in the bitcoin system.

 The Sybil Attack